anzhi0708/anzhi0708/README.md

 ## Hi there 안녕하세요 你好 👋
 - 🎓 **Master's degree** in Political Science
 - 🌐 Work proficiently in Korean, Chinese, and English
 - 🐍 Experienced with the Python ecosystem
-- 🧩 Curious about the Python C API
-- 🦀🧠 Currently self-learning Rust and C++23
 - 📦✈️🗺️ Work experience in **logistics** and travel industries
+- ✈️ 10 years of overseas study experience
 - 🎸 Big fan of modern metal music
-- ✈️ 10 years of overseas study experience